swimmingbean/swimmingbean.github.io/_posts/2018-12-22-blog-asthetics-v3.md

 * The yellow bullets I'm using disappear into the background color

+* The color scheme isn't quite working for me.
+For example in the post content, black looks too harsh for the font color, especially for the headings

 # v3 - What's next?
 * Get rid of the sidebar in favor of header and footer navbars / nav links
 * Find a different way to add color and style